 In any event, this variation between 152 Mkm and 147 Mkm (a 3.3% difference) would help explain why Kepler strangely concluded that all the bodies in our Solar System keep accelerating and decelerating.
 According to Kepler’s ‘laws’, as Earth travels around the Sun, it alternately speeds up and slows down; in the TYCHOS, of course, the Sun ‘substitutes’ the Earth as the annually orbiting body: the below orbital velocities (officially attributed to the Earth) would thus apply to the Sun.

 Ergo, a 3.3% difference… How interesting: we just saw that the Sun-Earth distance fluctuates by 3.3% !

-However, one has to wonder what sort of uncanny physical phenomena would cause the Sun’s’ gravitational pull’ (exerted perpendicularly to a given planetary orbit) to linearly speed up and slow down a given planet’s orbital speed!
-Perhaps because that’s what Kepler was forced to conclude – and must therefore be incontestably true?
-Anyhow, I trust that the astute reader has already sensed the plain and obvious explanation for these apparent velocity fluctuations: quite simply, since the Sun transits 3.3% closer to Earth in January (perigee) than it does in July (apogee), it will be perceived (as viewed from Earth) to travel 3.3% faster.
+However, one has to wonder what sort of uncanny forces would cause the Sun’s "gravitational pull" (exerted perpendicularly to a given planet's orbit) to cause it to speed up and slow down, linearly!
+Yet, this is what Kepler was forced to conclude – in order to "make things work".
+Anyhow, I trust that the astute reader has already sensed the plain and obvious explanation for these apparent velocity fluctuations: quite simply, since the Sun transits 3.3% closer to Earth in January (perigee) than it does in July (apogee), it will be perceived to travel 3.3% faster (against the star background).
 In reality though, the Sun always travels at constant / invariable speed (29.78 km/s) and so do all the bodies in our Solar System.
 In other words, their apparent orbital speed variations are illusory - and are just a matter of relative distances and spatial perspective.

 “It’s such a deep-rooted mystery and so difficult to explain that people just don’t talk about it.”